Where Demi Lovato Would Happily Swim with Sharks AgainBy Morgan Evans

-Demi Lovato performing for Marriott Rewards members in Los Angeles.
+Demi Lovato performing in Los Angeles.
 (Photo: Getty Images for Marriott)

 Demi Lovato can’t wait to swim with sharks again.
 That’s when she can find the time.

 Given her grueling travel schedule, it’s naturally hard for Lovato to get much down time between performances, recording sessions, and award shows.
 She’s not complaining, of course.
 It’s all part of the job of being a successful recording artist.

 But a recent trip to the islands of Bora Bora — over 4,000 miles from Los Angeles in the South Pacific — left a really big impression.